This week’s Sunday Stills challenge theme is ‘Winter.’ See more responses here.

 This, of course, doesn’t mean they weren’t around, just that I didn’t see any.
 But in the second half of December I started seeing more of them and more activity, and now I see one or two most days.

 On this day, I saw five whales.
 Three were just blowing, but two cruised along the coast, in the same direction I was walking, and were quite active.
-In the photo above, one of the whales rises out of the water – not a full breach, but what might be called a head slap as it bangs back down.
-At left, the whale dives.
+In the top photo, one of the whales rises out of the water – not a full breach, but what might be called a head slap as it bangs back down.
+In the other photo, the whale dives.
 When an adult whale dives it can stay underwater for 20 minutes or more.

 This little lemon-yellow beauty is a juvenile Commerson’s frogfish.
 Frogfish are rarely seen by snorkelers because they blend in so beautifully.
 Typically they look like bits of the reef but some, such as this one, mimic sponges and so are more easily seen.